 The Internet has deeply changed the tradition of teaching and learning in the last decade or so, especially in universities and colleges that are well equipped with innovative technologies.
-It has significantly increased access to higher education and fundamentally altered the forms of education.
-In particular, it has and will further facilitate education that is individualized, beginner-centric and interactive, making it far more appropriate for the needs of individuals.
+It has significantly increased access to higher education and basically altered the forms of education.
+In particular, it has and will further facilitate education that is individualized, beginner-centric and interactive, making it far more relevant to the needs of individuals.
 It has made way for anytime, anywhere learning, which in particular is pretty attractive to working professionals, and has enabled lifelong learning in the true sense.

 No generation is more comfortable with collaborative, online technologies than today’s younger generation, or may we say “digital natives”.
 Where a note pad and pen might have formed the tool kit of previous generations, today students are armed with smart phones, and laptops.
-This age of invasive technology has noteworthy implications on higher education.
-Internet that was initially started as a breakthrough to observe and share some confidential files in a group has now spread its wings across the world.
-And it has resulted into some great optimistic changes in education as well.
+This age-driven technology has noteworthy implications on higher education.
+Internet that was initially started as a breakthrough to observe and share some confidential files in a group, is now being used for more greater things, and it has resulted into some great optimistic changes in education as well.

 Here are some of the changes and growth internet or technology has had on education in the last couple of years.

 Online learning has gained a firm footing in universities across the globe.